-The CIS RAM for IG2 Risk Register will help you identify and evaluate risks that are associated with IG2 CIS Safeguards.
+The CIS RAM for IG3 Risk Register will help you identify and evaluate risks that are associated with IG3 CIS Safeguards.
 Your enterprise may have risks that go beyond what these Safeguards will indicate.
-If resources permit, or if your enterprise believes their risks may extend beyond the CIS Safeguards in IG2, you may seek assistance from risk experts to help identify and evaluate those risks, or to help design reasonable safeguards to address those risks.
+If resources permit, or if your enterprise believes their risks may extend beyond the CIS Safeguards in IG3, you may seek assistance from risk experts to help identify and evaluate those risks, or to help design reasonable safeguards to address those risks.

 Note in the Risk Register that most fields have green column headers.
 These headers indicate that the values in those columns are already completed for you or will be automatically completed when you provide information in the cells with dark-purple headers.
+Dark-green headers make it easy for you to recognize Attack Types that are provided by the CDM.
+You may use these columns to filter risks by an Attack Type to analyze your risks associated with those Attack Types.

 Columns with dark-purple headers require your input so that a risk analysis can occur.
-In the example above, three dark-purple cells require your response.
-One light-purple cell accepts your optional input, which we will describe next.
+In the example above (Figure 18), four dark-purple cells require your response.
+One light-purple cell (not shown-"Asset Name") accepts your optional input, which we will describe next.